sabagh1994/PGVAE/README.md

 # Property Prioritized Generative Variational Auto-Encoder (PGVAE)
 PPGVAE
-This repository contains the scripts to run MBO using PGVAE and other methods
+This repository contains the scripts to run MBO using PPGVAE and weighting-based generative MBO approaches.